Chicagobears.com | The Official Website of the Chicago Bears

-Mark DeLeone enters his first season as the Bears inside linebackers coach after being hired on January 29, 2019.
-DeLeone, who coached alongside head coach Matt Nagy in Kansas City from 2013-17, recently completed his sixth season with the Chiefs and first as inside linebackers coach in 2018 after serving three seasons as assistant linebackers coach from 2015-17.
+Mark DeLeone enters his second season as the Bears inside linebackers coach in 2020 after originally joining the club on January 29, 2019.
+DeLeone, who coached alongside head coach Matt Nagy in Kansas City from 2013-17, spent six seasons in Kansas City before coming to Chicago.

 DeLeone spent his first two seasons with the Chiefs as a defensive quality control coach from 2013-14 and helped Chiefs linebackers earn Pro Bowl berths in each of his first four seasons.

 DeLeone tutored veteran LB Derrick Johnson as he became the franchise tackles leader with 1,262 tackles (993 solo).
 He also worked with second-year LB Reggie Ragland.
 In 2015, DeLeone's third season with the Chiefs, linebackers Tamba Hali, Justin Houston and Johnson all earned Pro Bowl berths, marking just the third time in franchise history that three Chiefs linebackers were selected to the NFL's all-star game, with all three occurrences being held by Hali, Houston and Johnson.

 In his second season in KC, Houston broke the team's franchise record for sacks with 22.0 and was named the Derrick Thomas award winner as the team's MVP.